 - PROJECT file to include all visual documentation and the written narrative in a single pdf.
 There must be no identifying marks on this file.
 Submissions will be judged anonymously and any identifying marks may disqualify a submission.
 All submissions to be sized to an 11 x 17 horizontal format.

-- CONCEALED ID (pdf) file to include the designer's name, address, phone number and email address.
+- CONCEALED ID file to include the designer's name, address, phone number and email address.
 If submitted by a team, use the name and information of one person to represent the team.
 The CONCEALED ID file consists of the completed CONCEALED ID (pdf) form.
 Please complete, sign, and scan this form and submit as a PDF file.

 - Both pdf files are to be submitted to [[slaverymemorial]] in one email.
 Please ensure one file is labeled PROJECT and the other CONCEALED ID.
 All submissions must be received by the official deadline: October 12, 2018 by 5:00 p.m.
 Submissions may not exceed 15 MB.

 The jurors for this competition have deep connections to William & Mary and includes alumni, students and community members: